watir/watirbook/link.md

 ## Index

-If you had no way other way, but you knew link's position on the page, you could use index.
+If you have no other way, but you know the link's position on the page, you could use an index.
 In this example, it is the first link.

     browser.link(:index, 1).click
     browser.link(:index => 1).click